Dinamiko/dk-pdf/readme.txt

 == Description ==

-A simple to use PDF generator
+A simple to use PDF generator.

 = Features =

-* Easy to configure with minimal but powerful settings.
+* Shows PDF button in your selected post types: posts, pages and custom post types.
-* Copy plugin templates in your theme for customizations.
+* Copy plugin templates in your theme for PDF customizations.
+* [dkpdf-button] shortcode for showing PDF button.
+* [dkpdf-remove] shortcode for removing pieces of content in the generated PDF.
+* [dkpdf-pagebreak] shortcode for adding page breaks.
 * Disable PDF button in posts using a checkbox.
-* Show PDF button using dkpdf-button shortcode.

-= New in 1.3 =
+= Addons =

-* New DK PDF admin menu
-* PDF Setup tab for adjusting page orientation, font size and margins of the PDF
-* [dkpdf-remove] shortcode for removing pieces of content in the generated PDF
+* <a href="http://codecanyon.net/item/dk-pdf-generator/13530581" target="_blank">DK PDF Generator</a> allows creating PDF documents with your selected WordPress content.

 = Demo =